rschleitzer/Scaly/docs/source/introduction.rst

 our array contains strings.
 The type of the other three variables can be inferred from their initialization values which follow.
 No ``=`` sign is needed here.
 In fact, the ``=`` sign is reserved for its traditional purpose which is comparison.

+Then we create an iterator from the ``arguments`` array to be able to conveniently loop over the array:;

+  var args arguments.iter()

 The parsing of the argument takes place in an infinite loop which opens at the next line::

   loop {